-Mr. M. Davis reminded Board members that they all must submit a Tier 2.1 Financial Disclosure report by May 15.
+Mr. M. Davis reminded Board members that they all must submit a Tier 2.1 Financial Disclosure report by May 15th.

 Mr. M. Davis asked Dawn Hammatt to give an update on the request for the Napoleon Death Mask for an exhibit in Montreal.
 Ms. Hammatt said LSM was asked to loan this object to the Basilica but the Collections Division felt like we could not proceed in good faith due to inconsistent answers about insurance and transportation issues.
 Therefore, at this time, the staff cannot recommend we loan the Death Mask.
-Final recommendation will be given to the Accessions Committee at their May 7th meeting at which time they will make a final decision.
+Final recommendation will be given to the Accessions Committee at their May 7th meeting, at which time they will make a final decision.

 Mr. M. Davis said he is creating an Ad Hoc Marketing Committee to work with the new Marketing Director, Marvin McGraw, and he asked Jeffrey Guice to be Chair of this Committee.
 He also asked LSM Board member William Wilton to serve on the Committee.
-This Committee would be work for a minimum of 3 months to brainstorm with Mr. McGraw.
+This Committee would be active for a minimum of 3 months to brainstorm with Mr. McGraw.

 Mr. M. Davis introduced the new Marketing Director Marvin McGraw.
 Mr. McGraw thanked everyone for the kind welcome.
 He comes from the LSU Health Care Sciences Division as Director of Communications for the public hospital system.
 He was also in broadcast news for 20 years in Baton Rouge.
 Mr. McGraw said he has been impressed by the calm demeanor and dedication of the staff.